-Maureen O’Connell is currently the Executive Vice President, CFO and CAO of Scholastic Corporation (NASDAQ: SCHL).
-She oversees all the administrative functions within the company, including strategic planning, business development, global operations, IT, finance and human resources.
-She reports to Richard Robinson, Chairman, President & CEO of Scholastic.
+Maureen O’Connell served as Executive Vice President, CFO and CAO of Scholastic Corporation (NASDAQ: SCHL).
+She overlooked all the administrative functions within the company, including strategic planning, business development, global operations, IT, finance and human resources.

 O’Connell began her career in public accounting and then moved to publishing as Director of Accounting at Primedia.
 She soon became the head of finance with operating responsibilities at Newfield Publications, another subsidiary of Primedia which included the Weekly Reader business.
 She later became CFO of the subsidiary, Newbridge Communications, which runs professional book clubs, including teacher clubs, and supplemental educational publishing.
 Eight years later, she moved to Bertelsmann Music Group in the direct marketing area and would later become CFO of Publishers Clearing House.